UnifyProject/RFC/raw/rfc-2.md

 Clients delete resources through the API as follows:

-* The client must know the URI of the resource that it wants to delete.
+* The client must know the URN of the resource that it wants to delete.
 * The client should have retrieved the resource before trying to delete it.
-* The client sends a DELETE method, specifying the resource URI.
+* The client sends a DELETE method, specifying the resource URN.
 * The client optionally specifies headers to do a conditional delete.
 * The server either returns "200 OK", or 4xx or 5xx with an error text.